Skip to content

 Running a Dolby Atmos soundbar?
 Try Dolby Digital instead of PCM on the C350 series.

-Toshiba TV audio ARC settings
+Toshiba TV digital audio format settings with ARC and PCM options

 Also check that HDMI-ARC or HDMI eARC is enabled if you’re running audio through an ARC-compatible port to a soundbar.
 Disabling SAP (Secondary Audio Program) under the audio menu can also fix unexpected muting on certain channels.